NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/data-preproc/data-qc1.rst

 Cumulative enrichment is obtained by sampling indexed BAM files and plotting a profile of cumulative read coverages for each sample.
 All reads overlapping a window (bin) of the specified length are counted; these counts are sorted and the cumulative sum is finally plotted.

-To compute cumulative enrichment for processed bam files in our ATAC-seq data set (assuming we are in drectory ``analysis``, so if you have followed the previous tutorial, you should move one directory level up ``cd ../analysis``):
+To compute cumulative enrichment for processed bam files in our ATAC-seq data set (assuming we are in drectory ``analysis``, so if you have followed the previous tutorial, you should move one directory level up ``cd ..``).
+Here we use files preprocessed earlier:

 .. code-block:: bash